The Jobs Search! Let’s face it, it can be a grueling and frustrating time – ‘’How many CV’s have I sent? -I’ve lost count. ‘’

-By applying for numerous language jobs abroad, you are stretching yourself far too thin – applications and your chances of getting the language job are being decreased, because mistakes happen, you may apply for a language job that you are not qualified for or that you do not meet the minimum criteria, you could forget where you have applied and miss out on follow up time periods – it can just get messy – you want to spend your time on applications that can actually kick start something for you and your career.
+By applying for numerous language jobs abroad, you are stretching yourself far too thin – applications and your chances of getting the language job are being decreased, because mistakes happen, you may apply for a language job that you are not qualified for or that you do not meet the minimum criteria, you could forget where you have applied and missed out on follow up time periods – it can just get messy – you want to spend your time on applications that can actually kick start something for you and your career.

 Below are our top 8 Questions you should always ask yourself before applying for any language job abroad.
-They allow you to focus your time and effort into something that you may see some ROI from – so why not give them a go and see how you get on?
+They allow you to focus your time and effort on something that you may see some ROI from – so why not give them a go and see how you get on?

-Does it fit my long term career plans?
+Does it fit my long-term career plans?

-It’s always great to see the world and experience new cultures – so looking for a language job abroad just to keep you a float is all good – but we would strongly recommend that you treat every new language job abroad as a stepping stone in your career path.
+It’s always great to see the world and experience new cultures – so looking for a language job abroad just to keep you afloat is all good – but we would strongly recommend that you treat every new language job abroad as a stepping stone in your career path.
 What you need to ask yourself is if the language job you are about to apply for is going to help you further your career or just keep some money in your pocket?